tezos/tezos-mirror/docs/shell/p2p.rst

 that it is made aware of an incoming connection.
 From there, the pool will decide how this new connection must be handled.

-{Black, While, Grey}lists
+{Black, White, Grey}lists
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The welcome worker takes care of filtering all incoming connections using two
-static lists of addresses handled either by ``tezos-admin-client`` and a system
+static lists of addresses handled by ``tezos-admin-client`` and a system
 table that is handled automatically by the P2P layer.
 The node administrator can
-block or whitelist individual IP addresses, while the P2P layer is in charge of
+block (blacklist) or enable (whitelist) individual IP addresses, while the P2P layer is in charge of
-temporarily banning IP addresses and peers who misbehave.
+temporarily banning (greylist) IP addresses and peers who misbehave.
 The delay to remove an
 IP address from the greylist table is defined by the configuration variable
 ``greylist_timeout``, while peers that are greylisted are periodically removed.
 The node administrator can also flush greylist tables with the